Cheesecake Recipe, New York Style. Old Fashioned Cheesecake baked in a graham cracker crust.

 Mix together and press into a 10" cheesecake pan on bottom and sides.

 Chill a couple of hours before serving.

-Tip: When cutting cheesecake, this one and especially the cake made with the Blueberry Cheesecake recipe below that could have topping running over the sides, clean your cleaning knife after each cut.
+Tip: When cutting cheesecake, this one and especially the cake made with the Blueberry Cheesecake recipe below that could have topping running over the sides, clean your cutting knife after each cut.

-A neat way to make a clean cut is to use a clean linen, lightly moistened with water, to make the cut.
+A neat way to make a clean cut is to use a clean linen, lightly moistened with water, and wipe the knife blade before making each cut.

 The second Cherry Cheesecake Recipe above, was given to me by a hotel restaurant manager.